cgebitcoin/bitminti/README.md

 SECOND READ OUR CONSENSUS [consensus.md](consensus.md)

 **BTC3** is an independent cryptocurrency built on Bitcoin Core technology, designed for accessibility and modern blockchain features.
-It provides a fully functional, production-ready blockchain with instant mining accessibility, making cryptocurrency participation available to everyone.
+It utilizes the **RandomX** Proof-of-Work algorithm to ensure long-term CPU mining viability and strong ASIC resistance.

 ## 💡 Why BTC3 Exists